 The man behind the public image

 There is a saying that it is best not to meet one’s heroes because invariably their public persona is totally different from their private personality.
-I have an example.
+Connery is such a man.

 Sometimes you have to set aside a man’s private life in order to appreciate his public achievements.
 So it proved with my experience of knowing and working with Connery.